Bsktrrl/-rktantis/README.md

 <br>

 ## Tables
-In the game, three tabes are essential for the games' progression.<br> The "Research Table" let the player research resources form the world, making recipes appear in the Crafting table.<br>
+In the game, three tables are essential for the games' progression.<br> The "Research Table" let the player research resources form the world, making recipes appear in the Crafting table.<br>
-The "Crafting Table" let the player aquire tools and items to advance the game.<br>
+The "Crafting Table" let the player acquire tools and items to advance the game.<br>
-The "Upgrade Table" functions as the players' quests, in the sence that the player can invest resources to upgrade different parts of the gameplay.
+The "Upgrade Table" functions as the players' quests, in the sense that the player can invest resources to upgrade different parts of the gameplay.
 <table width="70%">
       <tr><td><b>Research Resources</b></td>
       <td><b>Upgrades</b></td></tr>